Romantic Dining in New York City

-New York City’s Best Spots to Wine and Dine With Your Love
+NYC’s Best Spots to Wine + Dine With Your Love

 Manhattan consistently makes the Top 10 lists for restaurant-dense cities in the United States.
 With approximately 45,000 restaurants and 200 cuisines, The City That Never Sleeps has no trouble feeding the masses at any given time of day.
 Tons of eateries claim to be romantic, but where is the most romantic dining in NYC?

 We’ve asked Archer Hotel New York’s chef concierge, Jacob Cerda, for his suggestions for romantic dining spots in the city — and he’s delivered splendidly.
+Ready to plan your romantic date night in magical Manhattan?
 Below are the names of some of New York’s most charming restaurants that help to stoke the fires of passion in hungry lovers.

 Near the southeast side of Central Park is August, serving seasonal dishes and wines, beers and house cocktails in a cool yet sophisticated space.
 Windows open out to Lexington Avenue, weather permitting, and the courtyard makes for a lovely respite for a flavorful bite with a loved one.
 Honorable mention goes to the Ahi Quality Tuna on Crispy Rice — a regular favorite — and consistently delicious crab cakes.